Research Program 1: Medium vs Message

 Research Program 3: Text vs Image

 In addition to analyzing written materials, our project will investigate the creation, reception, and circulation of diverse visual sources and their complex relationship with the written word.
 Some artefacts resist clear categorization as text or image.
-For example, the study of Buddhist scriptures carved into cliff faces, which at some sites seem to have functioned in much the same way as rock-carved images do, has revealed how blurred the line can be between text and image (Lai; Ledderose & Sun; Ledderose & Wang).
+For example, the study of Buddhist scriptures carved into cliff faces, which at some sites seem to have functioned in much the same way as rock-carved images do, has revealed how blurred the line can be between text and image.
 In many instances, books and images were created within mutually dependent circumstances leaving no clear demarcation where the text ends and an image (or images, particularly within ritual spaces) begins.
-When scholars privilege canonical religious literature, texts can erroneously seem to be foundational and images, therefore, derivative or peripheral.
-Thus, while scholars have typically studied religious images as illustrative revelations of well-known (usually canonical, so-called seminal) texts, recently discovered manuscripts raise the possibility that, instead, the need to provide a scriptural source for artistic or ritual representations (e.g., maṇḍalas) spurred the composition of particular documents.
-Another reason why adhering to the boundaries set by canonicity can lead to fallacious interpretations of East Asian religious literature and practice is because, in most cases in the premodern period, texts needed to function through images since devotees were illiterate and they interacted with images, not texts.
-Images generate multi-dimensional sacred space where texts and images reciprocally engage an audience who “read” both image and text.
+When scholars privilege canonical religious literature, texts can erroneously be perceived to be primary, and images, therefore, to be secondary.
+Thus, while scholars have typically studied religious images as illustrative revelations of well-known (usually canonical, so-called seminal) texts, recently discovered manuscripts raise the possibility that, instead, the need to provide a scriptural source for artistic or ritual representations (e.g., maṇḍalas) spurred the manufacturing of particular documents.
+Another reason why adhering to the boundaries set by canonicity can lead to fallacious interpretations of East Asian religious literature and practice is the fact that in most cases in the premodern period, texts needed to function through images since devotees were illiterate and interacted with images, not texts.
 Given the considerable weight canonical literature awards received commentarial traditions within East Asian Buddhism and Daoism, our project seeks to reinterpret the practice of annotation by images, showing normative instances when and where texts are illegible—or make no sense—without images.
 Recently discovered images and texts (even canons) inscribed into rocks will receive special attention precisely because these donative acts by real people show how texts cum images were utilized in ways that transcended the firmly-established categories of art and text.
-Despite the oft-repeated claim that culture in East Asian is book-centered, images are a medium that conveys meanings or messages as profoundly as any text.
+Despite the oft-repeated claim that culture in East Asia is book-centered, images are a medium that conveys meanings or messages as profoundly as any text.
 Our project will pay special attention to examples where texts and images are mutually convertible, such as dhāraṇīs (spells) inscribed in commonly unintelligible scripts for average East Asian monastics or lay people, within the Daoist, Buddhist, and Japanese Shintō traditions.